 Deletes the profile of any user who was removed from the directory service.

-You can synchronize the same users from two directory services.
+Active Directory resource and logon forests present the only case in which you can synchronize the same users from two directory services.
 The connection to the logon forest provides the users.
 The connection to the resource forest merely augments the properties of existing profiles, similarly to a connection to a business system.